 • Four UW-Eau Claire professors have been recipients of Wisconsin Professor of the Year awards.

 The student applying to the MST program must have a bachelor’s degree from an institution accredited by the Higher Learning Commission or an equivalent program.
 The student must be certified to teach at the elementary, middle or high school level.
-Other degree holders who also are eligible include teacher certification areas such as special education, speech-language
+Other degree holders who also are eligible include teacher certification areas such as special education, speech-language pathology or library and media.

 • There are typically fewer than 15 students in an advanced course.
 Students get individual attention in and out of the classroom.